yunijeong5/SimpleToDo/README.md

 I have not learned Kotlin or Android app development before.
 So although I could follow all the steps shown in the videos, it would have been very challenging if I had to complete the tasks on my own without guidance.
 But it was fun :)

+Also, LiceCap does not support Linux, so I had to switch OS.
 ## License

     Copyright [2021] [CodePath]